Nigel G Wilcox

 Useful Information on Buyers Rights

-12.09.18 - Does one ever get the feeling they are not meant to have something?
+12.09.18 - Does anyone ever get the feeling they are not meant to have something?
 The new delivery date is now the 20th September 2018, as the bonnet is arriving on a pallet and cannot be unloaded at a domestic address without the purchaser being present to receive the goods.
 There is also a problem with loading and unloading, as a forklift may need to be used for the pallet and therefore unsuitable to the type of premises being delivered to.
 The seasonal work to build up the coffers, has also caused conflict with the delivery date, based on shift patterns.
 So a little wait longer it seems...

 19.09.18 - At least the rotors for the front brakes have arrived and they are of good quality.